- wanted item

 cipher machine that was developed during WWII

-by Regierungsoberinspektor Fritz Menzer as a possible replacement
+by Regierungsoberinspektor Fritz Menzer as a replacement candidate

 .
 It was manufactured by Wanderer Werke